 We receive endless reports from artists of how having a recording of their work has changed their life.
 Black Street Family is a large, and once feared, street gang comprising many musicians.
 We recorded an album for them which was launched on 12.12.12 and now they say people are no longer afraid of them but will come and sit with them and even respect their talent.
 This has had the knock on effect of turning Black Street members away from violence and crime.
 “We have a different reputation now and we have to live up to that.”
 Their second album “Who’s the Street” was launched on the 12th April 2014 in Freetown and their third album “Family Affairs” will be launched 4th March 2016.

 Komba had his hand blown off when he was five years old.
 His mother could not look after him so he left his village and headed for Freetown where he lived on the streets.
-Now 18 years old he heard about WAYout and wandered into the studio one day.
+Now 22 years old he heard about WAYout and wandered into the studio one day.
 A shy young man always trying to hide his missing hand.
 He recorded two tracks including “Diamond Briefcase” and with CD in hand he went home to Kono to see his mother for the first time.
 Being able to show her he was capable of doing something gave him the courage to go home.
 His track “Diamond Briefcase” won a local hip hop competition.
 He is now recording an album.
 There are many similar stories to Komba’s.
-Holding something in your hand that you created inspires confidence and a sense of self worth and generates respect in others.
+Having something that you created inspires confidence and a sense of self worth and generates respect in others.

-‘Working with you all these years has been life changing to our youths as most of them can earn their living and even pass knowledge to others who need it’.
+“Working with you all these years has been life changing to our youths as most of them can earn their living and even pass knowledge to others who need it’.
 Jane Peters iEARN

 Live music had all but died out in Sierra Leone during the conflict and, with it, the ability to record live sounds.
 WAYout is one of few studios able to record drums, keyboards or guitars and we recently completed an album for Jahman.